dgelessus/NAGUS/docs/uru/auth_server.rst

    With MOULa being free to play, all accounts are considered "paying", so visitor avatars no longer have any use and can't be created anymore.
+   H'uru clients no longer support visitor avatars at all.

 .. _auth2cli_acct_login_reply: